Miscellaneous Provisions: ‘'Rent'’ payable for a period before grant

-* the landlord is entitled to it under the terms of the lease * it refers to the pre-grant period and * it refers to the new lease or to a previous agreement or notional lease.
+- it refers to the new lease or to a previous agreement or notional lease.

 Note that amounts payable in respect of a pre-grant period which refer to the new lease but are not chargeable to SDLT as rent are still chargeable consideration and may be taxable as a premium.

 - If the landlord is not entitled to the consideration relating to the pre-grant period, there will be no charge to SDLT in respect of the rent for this period.
 Refer to Example 1 at SDLTM17115.
 If there is a right to receive consideration, this cannot be rent so will be taxed as a premium for the grant of the new lease.